-Administrations in all three ITU Regions have announced and are pursuing lunar missions, with remote unmanned exploration already underway, and with human visits to the Moon set to occur as early as 2025.
+Administrations in all three ITU Regions have announced and are pursuing lunar missions, with remote unmanned exploration already underway, and with human visits to the Moon set to occur as early as 2026.
 Technological and business model development is underway, and much of this development will transcend the scientific arena and include commercial activity.

 It is of utmost importance to the successful exploration and conduct of continuous operations on the Moon for there to be a reliable, understandable, usable, and flexible communications architecture in place to handle operational scenarios for a few users or multiple groups of users.
-The timely and effective development of this architecture is essential, at a minimum, to the advancement of lunar exploration scientific research.
+The timely and effective development of this architecture is essential, at a minimum, to the advancement of lunar exploration, scientific research, and other activities.

 The framework for how the substantial communications requirements for operations in lunar/cislunar space (i.e., cislunar communications relay and data services for missions on the lunar surface and in lunar orbit) and beyond will be structured is rapidly taking shape.
 Systems have been and are being designed to create an internet-like architecture to support lunar missions.
 One of these systems, the LunaNet architecture, is designed to promote maximum interoperability and to enable use by a broad range of lunar region missions and has been adopted by the Interagency Operations Advisory Group (IOAG).
-LunaNet will include networking services capable of communication between nodes; positioning, navigation, and timing services for orientation and velocity determination; and time synchronization and dissemination and science services providing situational alerts and scientific measurements. agencies around the world are developing similar initiatives commercial development of lunar surface and lunar orbit communications systems in the form of public/private partnerships significant aspects of space activities – from launch services to spaceand more.
+LunaNet will include networking services capable of communication between nodes; positioning, navigation, and timing (PNT) services for orientation and velocity determination; time synchronization and dissemination; and science services providing situational alerts and scientific measurements.
+Space agencies around the world are developing similar initiatives including jointly developing network architectures to lay the groundwork, through governmental investments and pathfinding missions, for maximum interoperability and to facilitate space commerce development in the years to come.
+Presently commercial development of lunar surface and lunar orbit communications systems in the form of public/private partnerships characterize significant aspects of space activities – from launch services to space transportation and more.

 Envisioned systems are being designed to enable communications to and from Earth (Earth station) for lunar assets (service users in lunar orbit and on the lunar surface) through lunar orbiting relay satellites (space stations).
 Communications links, coupled with radiometric navigation techniques to provide location, velocity, and time information to assets on the lunar surface and in lunar orbit, will also be used.
 The planned systems will provide real-time relay capabilities when both ends of the link (Moon and Earth) are visible.